Pumpkin French Toast

 • Mixing: When you whisk the custard ingredients into the eggs, make sure you whisk thoroughly to make a smooth mixture.
 This way, you won’t get streaky toast with blobs of egg white.

 • Heat: The butter should sizzle and maybe even brown a bit as the slices come and go, but you don’t want to burn the butter or scorch the toast.
-The golden standard here is that you can cook the toast for several minutes per side without burning it.
+The golden standard here is that you can cook French toast for several minutes per side without burning it.

 • Add Cooking Oil: If you are struggling to keep the butter from scorching, you can add a little oil to the skillet with it.
 A neutral oil like vegetable oil handles heat better and gives you a little more wiggle room, temperature-wise.